|Nutrition Facts (per serving)|

 Serve this potato soup with biscuits or crusty rolls and a salad for a delicious lunch or dinner.

-- 12 to 16 ounces andouille sausage links or another smoked sausage (diced)
+12 to 16 ounces andouille sausage links, diced

 Gather the ingredients.